psychemedia/island-storynotes/elder-puckaster.md

 Could he move his wings?
 Flip flap, flip flap — they worked beautifully.

-Could he fly with them ?
+Could he fly with them?
 He tried.
 Up he went into the air as light as a thistle-down.

 Should he fly home at once?
 Dangerous — dangerous, thought he; there are such a terrible number of hawks about.
 So, aftertaking two or three spiral skimmings in the air, he alighted down again upon his own proper puff-ball.